 At Old Town Smiles, we offer a full suite of options to rejuvenate your appearance and replenish your grin.
-Dr. Kim Kitchen and Dr. Seema Ahmed both bring vast reserves of expertise and compassion to their work.
+Dr. Seema Ahmed brings vast reserves of expertise and compassion to her work.
 They can assess your look and create the right strategy for your dental restoration.
-Drs.
-Kitchen and Ahmed proudly serve the needs of Alexandria, Virginia, Washington, D.C., and the surrounding communities.
+Dr. Ahmed proudly serves the needs of Alexandria, Virginia, Washington, D.C., and the surrounding communities.
 Contact our office online or call (703) 836-7000 to schedule a consultation.

 Anyone who has attempted home renovation projects understands that support is the key to success.
 If you are building a table, you need all four legs to be strong.
 The same is true of renovating your teeth.
 A stable foundation is essential to keeping your smile in place and shining brightly.

 In the past, people relied on denture gels and creams as a temporary way to glue their prosthetic teeth in place.
 The results were messy and unreliable.
 Today, however, we can engineer prosthetic solutions that stay put, no matter how vigorously you put them to the test.
 The All-On-4 technique leverages the strength and stability of your bones structure to anchor dental implants in four distinct places.
 Your prostheses are affixed to these four pillars, ensuring that they are a permanent facial feature.
 Say goodbye to that bothersome denture plate, sliding along a glob of so-called adhesive.
 And say hello to long-lasting results!